How To Start a Business in Arkansas (Step-by-Step Guide)

 1. Economic Advantages

-The state provides significant tax benefits including competitive corporate tax rates and various business incentives.
+The state offers competitive corporate tax rates plus various business incentive programs.

-The Arkansas Economic Development Commission reports that businesses save an average of 15-20% on operating costs compared to national averages.
+The Arkansas Economic Development Commission reports businesses save an average of 15-20% on operating costs compared to national averages.
+That's not marketing-speak.
+It shows up in the rent, the wages and the energy bills.

-Industry strengths include agriculture, manufacturing, transportation, and technology development centers throughout the state.
+Industry strengths run wide.
+Agriculture, manufacturing, transportation and a growing technology sector with development centers scattered around the state.

 2. Market Opportunities